Nakaya-Ryo/SASPACer/saspacer.md

 	package_location :
 		location where package files to be stored.
-		Subfolder named package name will be created under the location.
+		Subfolder named package name will be created under the location. complete_generation (default=Y) :
+		If user want to create only package structure, please change complete_generation=N.
+		By default, %ex2pac execute %generatePackage() to create .zip and .md.

 - Excel file to read
 	Easy to understand the structure.
-Take a look at it anyway.
+Take a look anyway.
 	In sheets like macros, %ex2pac uses body information if body column is filled, while refers file in location column if body column is blank.
 	(This is a situation where macros(or other files) were already created somewhere in a file and